In this article, we will explain how to format your contact import file.

 When you import contacts to Sendinblue, the data of your import file will be matched to contact attributes in your Sendinblue account.
 Certain types of contact attributes, like EMAIL and SMS, require a specific format to be imported correctly.

-- Learn more about the different types of attributes in Attribute the different fields of your database.
+- Learn more about the different types of attributes in What are the different types of contact attributes?.

-The following file types are compatible for importing your contacts to Sendinblue:
+The following file types are compatible when importing your contacts to Sendinblue:

 - .XLSX (Microsoft Excel open format)